 Sue Helmot is a contemporary artist trained in Melbourne.
 Over a decade ago the lure of adventure pulled Sue from Melbourne’s art scene and into the remote landscape of the Gascoyne region which she now calls her studio and home.
 A shift from city living to a pared back lifestyle allowed Sue to focus on her painting, establishing her art practice which she has successfully sustained on a full time basis.

 Predominately working in oils, Sue immerses herself in the natural and cultivated landscapes of the Gascoyne which inspire her paintings.
 Sue Helmot’s current body of work which explores the theme of food in the landscape was exhibited in her second solo show ‘Frontier of Food’ during August 2019.
 This followed a successful collaboration with the Gascoyne Food Council which began in 2018 and was the catalyst for Sue’s first solo exhibition ‘From The Source: A Landscape of Food’ at the Carnarvon Regional Gallery.

-“When I relocated to the Gascoyne over a decade ago, the vast semi-arid landscape heightened my senses and inspired me to explore a fresh approach to my arts practice.
-An urge to interpret my new surroundings and express my love of colour with unbridled freedom, was the catalyst for a transformation from being a ceramic artist to becoming a painter.
-I am in awe of the raw beauty, sheer scale and many layers of the Gascoyne landscape.
-It has a wild energy that I find difficult to describe in words but can readily express with paint.
+“When I relocated to the Gascoyne over a decade ago, the vast semi-arid landscape heightened my senses and inspired me to explore a fresh approach to my work.
+An urge to interpret my new surroundings with unbridled freedom reignited my love of colour and paint.
+I am intrigued by the many layers and textures of the Gascoyne landscape and am inspired to capture its beauty”. – Sue Helmot